kap70tomer/TomerSchwarts-24-10-21/README.md

 Deployed using create-react-app,
 Weather app boasts a gorgeous interface that is both informative and striking.
+Look up places to get their weather conditions, the app suggests options based on type in text.
+Save places to your favorites.

 The app displays images of your location with matching time of day and weather conditions, with the option to view detailed five-day forecasts.